This course was created by DISA and is hosted on CDSE's learning management system STEPP

 - Describe social engineering and the methods and types of phishing attacks

-- Describe methods of phishing, introduce phishing terms, and identify information phishers are seeking and the consequences of falling for a phishing attack
+- Recognize methods of phishing and the consequences of a phishing attack

 - Determine the steps to take when targeted by a phishing attempt